 It is situated about 20 meters under the sea level and can be accessed only by boat.
 The location of the Monument being situated in the westernmost part of Japan and the closest point to Taiwan, the Yonaguni Monument raises questions about possible ancient connection between these two regions.

 Is the Yonaguni Monument Man-made or Natural?

 It remains mystery as to how the Yonaguni Monument was made.
 Is the rock formation man-made or natural geology?

-The rectangular rock formation is more than 50 meters long and 20 meters wide, with steps along its side.
+The Yonaguni Monument features various terraced structures and stepped platforms that resemble ancient architectural characteristics often seen in pyramids, castles, and roads.
+The entire rectangular rock formation is more than 50 meters long and 20 meters wide, with steps along its side.

 There are similar rock formations around the island, and the spacing for those individual steps on the side is far too wide and too high for a human to climb.

 One thing is for certain: nobody really wants to find out whether it is natural or man-made as this diving site is attracting a large number of divers in Japan and around the world.
 Indeed, it is one of the most popular diving sites in Japan.
 And one of the reasons for its popularity is definitely the mystery to its origin.

 We want to keep debating and wondering whether it is man-made or natural.
 Well, that is what keeps bringing people, right?
 It has to stay mysterious.

 When is the best season to visit the Yonaguni Monument?